-Are you losing your motivation to hit the gym?
-Looking to revamp your fitness regime?
+Looking to try something new in fitness this year?
+Losing your motivation to hit the gym?
 The draw of the treadmill is easily diminished.
 These are the best exercise classes in London to keep you at the top of your game…

 Exercise need not be dull, especially in London where there’s always something new!
-Why not try one of our gyms or classes with a difference?
+Why not try one of our fitness classes with a difference?
 Whether you see yourself as a ballet barre kind of girl or a boxing fan, there’s something for everyone.

 Famous for sculpting the bodies of everyone from Pippa Middleton to Rita Ora, Barrecore is a hybrid of ballet, pilates and yoga, designed to tone, lengthen and strengthen.
 Worlds away from sweat-inducing HIIT classes, here it’s all about small, low-intensity movements and pulses – but don’t be fooled: the burn is real.
 Expect to feel muscles shake like never before, particularly your glutes and lower abs.
 Barrecore have many studios across the city in areas including Chelsea, Wandsworth, Islington and Notting Hill.
 Various locations.